o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/ui-rm-resource-importer.md

 1. Click **X** to close the **Import from list dialog** box\.
 The resources that you imported are listed in the details pane of Cloud Canvas Resource Manager\.

-## Importing Resource Definitions Using the Command Line<a name="cloud-canvas-ui-rm-resource-importer-command-line"></a>
+## Importing Resource Definitions Using the Command Line {#cloud-canvas-ui-rm-resource-importer-command-line}

-To list and import resources using the Cloud Canvas command line, see [resource\-importer list\-importable\-resources](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-resource-importer-list-importable-resources) and [resource\-importer import\-resource](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-resource-importer-import-resource)\.
+To list and import resources using the Cloud Canvas command line, see [resource\-importer list\-importable\-resources](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-resource-importer-list-importable-resources) and [resource\-importer import\-resource](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-resource-importer-import-resource)\.

-## Understanding Resource Definitions<a name="cloud-canvas-ui-rm-resource-importer-resource-definitions-caveat"></a>
+## Understanding Resource Definitions {#cloud-canvas-ui-rm-resource-importer-resource-definitions-caveat}

 When you use the Cloud Canvas resource importer to import the definition of a resource, it is important to understand that you are importing the resource's definition, not the resource itself\.
 For example, suppose you use the AWS console to create a high score table in DynamoDB called Table A\.
 You create a game client that uploads scores, and send out the client to your players\.
 Table A begins to populate with data from the players of your game\.